Onyeka Onwenu: Legacy and tributes

 Today, the impact of Onyeka Onwenu is seen to have resonated far beyond music, as Onwenu was said to have "impacted many lives positively through her remarkable versatility and she truly lived a Christian life that is worthy of emulation".

 A Nigerian reporter had earlier referred to her as the "Elegant Stallion" in the Nigerian media.

 She was noted "for her contribution to music and arts in Nigeria", which had earned her multiple national and international awards.

 The news of Onwenu's demise in late July 2024 had sparked reactions online.

 President of Nigeria, Bola Tinubu rendered tribute, calling Onwenu a "versatile and extremely gifted artiste".

 While the President also opined that her legacy "lives on in her immortal masterpieces".

 She was said to have been "marked by a remarkable versatility", to have left an "indelible mark on Nollywood" and to have made an "impact on Nigerian culture".
 As Onwenu's "legacy in Nigeria's cultural and political landscape remains profound and enduring".

 Onwenu was a philanthropist.
 In the wake of her death, she was also noted for her contribution to humanitarian causes, "often donating to organisations focused on education, healthcare, and women's empowerment".

 Her life of philanthropy seemed to "serve as a reminder of the significant influence celebrities can wield for greater good".

 Onwenu was a deeply pious woman, who was described by another Nigerian reporter as "the sweet Igbo Christian lady".
 On the religious front, she was also recognized for her exemplary adherence to the Christian lifestyle.

 Onwenu was not only an "exemplary symbol of womanhood" but also a unifying factor, with an "exemplary sense of unity".
 She was widely commended for her "outstanding intellect, eloquence, and oration", with a eulogy describing "Onwenu's exit as the end of an era".

 Onwenu, who looked the epitome of "unity and peaceful coexistence", was to "be remembered for all her contributions to the Nigerian entertainment industry, our educational system, religious circles and our political space".

-Burial

-Exactly one month after her demise, Onwenu was buried on Friday, August 30, 2024 at one private vault in Ikoyi Cemetery in Ikoyi, Lagos State, Nigeria, according to a BBC News Pidgin report.
-In spite of being influential, yet it was "a simple and private burial" that she was given by her family in line with her directive.
-Having been presented by Isaiah Ogedegbe as a role model for the Christian life in the wake of her death, Onwenu was said to have been buried with her Bible placed on top of her coffin by one of her sons.
-Her two sons survived her, and they were credited with "ensuring that the ceremonies were conducted with the dignity and privacy she had requested".